 Brexit has ‘completely changed the political landscape’, and as such Scotland should have the right to decide between two uncertain outcomes; remaining in the UK with Brexit, or leaving in the attempt to re-join the EU.

-Staying works best for both parties as unfortunate as that is for Scotland – Liberal article
+Staying works best for both parties as unfortunate as that is for Scotland – a Liberal article

 There are three reasons as to why I and Liberals think the UK should stay together, and not see Scotland venture out on its own.
 I think it is of vital importance that the UK keeps Scotland close for many economic reasons.
 I believe that Scotland will suffer some of the same fate as Britain but worse as they will not be accepted into the European Union under any circumstance.
 Finally, I do not want to see our Northern brethren leave in a time of crisis.